fiolj/sparta/doc/compute_fft_grid.rst

 summed together, grid value by grid value, to create a single output.

 The result of each FFT is scaled by the *sfactor* value of the *scale* keyword, whose default is 1.0.
+Note that forward FFTs do not perform any scaling of their own; backward FFTs scale each output value by N = # of points in the FFT grid.

 If the *conjugate* keyword is set to *no*, the result of each FFT is 2 values for each grid point, the real and imaginary parts of a complex